-4) Relationship between Article XXIV:8 and other provisions of the WTO Agreements among the possible exceptions is a source of contention.
+(4) Relationship between Article XXIV:8 and other provisions of the WTO Agreements

+Article XXIV: 8 stipulates that the possible exceptions to "the duties and ORRCs" to be eliminated include those measures found in Articles XI, XII, XIII, XIV, XV and XX.
+The fact that Article XIX (Emergency Measures) and Article VI (Anti-dumping Measures) are not mentioned among the possible exceptions is a source of contention.
 A number of questions have been raised in CRTA discussions within the context of either the extended scope of WTO obligations after the Uruguay Round or the formation of a new customs union, or both.
 Specifically, the issue is whether a customs union's existing measures such as safeguards measures, anti-dumping measures or import restrictions (against third countries) can or should automatically be extended to new members of the union, and whether RTA members can impose a safeguard or anti-dumping type action only against countries outside of the region.
 Different views have been expressed on whether they are justified by Article XXIV: 8 in the CRTA.